mpvl/errd/README.md

 Package `errd`  approach tackles a similar sentiment by making it more likely an error is handled by default and requiring more intervention to ignore an error.
-Using a method like `MustDefer`, where all return arguments are repeated in order on the next line, makes it easier to visually scan whether return values are handled in code.

 Issue https://github.com/golang/go/issues/18721 aims to be terser by introducing syntactic sugar for error handling.
 Error handling as done by package `errd`,